 (Excluded from school age 13, now helping train our other Young Leaders)

 Free to Be Kids

 Growing children's emotional health

-We help some of the most disadvantaged children in London to change their stories about who they are and who they can become.
+We help some of the most disadvantaged children in London and beyond to change their stories about who they are and who they can become.

 Many of our children struggle to engage with more traditional forms of help.
 Families often distrust professionals and children arrive with very limited horizons, feeling they are somehow broken, 'a problem', or a failure.

 We use adventures in the outdoors, residential breaks designed to build confidence and self-worth, one-to-one mentoring and youth leadership programmes, to support vulnerable children to feel included, proud and successful, often for the first time in a long time.
 In turn this transforms their capacity to believe in themselves, to reach their full potential, and ultimately to do better at school and in relationships with others.
 Free to Be projects are built around our belief that every child deserves to experience joy and adventure within their childhood.
 By getting a bit muddy, learning to care for animals, working together to build a raft and paddle across a lake, or camping out under the stars for the first time, we help children with limited expectations of themselves to see just how much they really can achieve.